joecockman/joecockman/README.md

-I am an aspiring data analyst who recently completed a 12 week data analytics bootcamp and I am now looking to land my first job in this field.
+I am an aspiring data analyst who recently completed a 12 week data analytics bootcamp and I am now looking to land my first job in the field.

 The purpose of this profile is to serve as a portfolio of data projects I have created using Microsoft PowerBI, Tableau, SQL & Python.